dmparrishphd/Shapiro/Mirrors/README.md

 # Mirrors

-Under this directory are store files originating from other networks.
+Under this directory are stored files originating from other networks.